Data Manipulation

 Transfer data between Toolbox and IUCLID – you are able to import a prediction from Toolbox to IUCLID or export data from IUCLID to Toolbox.

-Use the latest version of EChA REACH database – The new version of EChA REACH database (formerly the ECHA CHEM database) consists of 24 123 chemicals with 1 075 181 data points.
+The ECHA REACH consists of 1 141 954 data points.
 The amount of information available for each substance depends on the information requirements, specified under REACH – for example, the higher the production volume of the substance, the more information the companies need to provide.
 Please be aware that EChA does not verify the information before dissemination; therefore, no guarantees and/or warranties can be given as to its quality.